(Senate: 11/15/69, 7/10/79, 4/17/07, 5/26/09; President: 12/31/69, 7/31/79, 5/11/07, 6/16/09; Editorial Amendment: 8/01, 1/21/15)

-The results of the EPT along with campus placement measures will be used to place students into an appropriate course to satisfy the first-year writing requirement: either a year-long (two semester) version of first-year writing or an accelerated one-semester version of first-year writing.
-Completion of the year-long course sequence or the one semester course or a transferrable CSU A2 Written Communications course with a grade of “C” or better satisfies the first-year writing requirement.
-Completion of an approved Critical Thinking/Composition (GE A3) course or a transferrable CSU A3 Critical Thinking course with a grade of “C” or better satisfies the Critical Thinking/Composition requirement.
+Completion of the year-long course sequence or the one semester course or a transferrable CSU A2 Written Communications course with a grade of “C-” or better satisfies the first-year writing requirement.
+Completion of an approved Critical Thinking/Composition (GE A3) course or a transferrable CSU A3 Critical Thinking course with a grade of “C-” or better satisfies the Critical Thinking/Composition requirement.

 Graduation Writing Assessment Requirement (GWAR)

 Cal State L.A. students pursuing the baccalaureate who are subject to requirements of the 1984-85 or subsequent catalogs are required to satisfy the Graduation Writing Assessment Requirement (GWAR).
 The GWAR is normally met by passing the Upper-Division Disciplinary Writing Requirement course with a grade of "C" or better.
 They may also satisfy it by successfully completing a university approved upper division university writing course that has received a GWAR designation; students who previously satisfied the GWAR by passing the WPE under the prior policy will have also satisfied this requirement.Writing-Intensive (WI) Courses Requirement